Vxrpenter/SCPToolsBot/README.md

 Full releases are marked as such in the release.
 If a release contains the `pre-release` tag, it is experimental and features could be broken.

-Releases will be marked if stable is they're thought to run well after testing.
+Releases will be marked as stable if they're thought to run well after testing.
 If a release is marked as unstable, it might not run well or produce bugs, for example, memory leaks

 When a new build is released, it might take some time until the wiki is updated